iamfydel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. I hate bins > Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+18. Letters only please > Display all lines of the file /etc/ssh/sshd_config starting with a letter.